Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Pick one anchor activity and build the day around it.

 Atlantis, Cable Beach, or Exuma — pick one.
-Trying to fit in two major activities with kids in a Nassau port day almost always ends in rushing, stress, and not enjoying either.
+Trying to fit in two major activities with kids in a Nassau port day almost always ends in rushing and not enjoying either.
 The anchor activity should be booked before you board the ship.

 🚕